What is employee burnout?

 - Asking employees to take on a bigger workload

-- Toxic workplace culture that does not stamp out bullying, gossip, oppressive behaviour (sexism, racism, homophobia, etc.), office politics, unfair treatment
+- Toxic workplace culture that does not stamp out bullying, gossip, oppressive behavior (sexism, racism, homophobia, etc.), office politics, unfair treatment

 - Being urged to work faster